pingvin65/spring-boot-jpa-hateoa/README.md

-# spring-boot-jpa-hateoa
+# spring-boot-jpa-hateoas

-## Pagination  with Hateoa, Filtering & Sorting with Spring Boot and JPA
+## Pagination  with Hateoas, Filtering & Sorting with Spring Boot and JPA

 ## Spring Web
 Build web, including RESTful, applications using Spring MVC.
 Uses Apache Tomcat as the default embedded container.